Libeň Bridge: Architecture

 The Libeň Bridge is 370 metres long but it has 780 metres together with the ramp on the side of Holešovice.
 With its 780 metres, it is the longest bridge in Prague.
 Its wide is 21 metres and the tram line is a part of the bridge since its opening.

 The concrete bridge was designed by architects Pavel Janák and František Mencl in the Cubist style.
 It has five arches with the spans between 28 and 43 metres.
 It has replaced the temporary wooden bridge which stood on its place since the year 1903.
 The Libeň Bridge was open for the public on April 29, 1928, to the tenth anniversary of the existence of Czechoslovakia.

 The bridge was slightly damaged by the flood in the year 2002.
 In 2016, a study by the ČVUT stated that the bridge needs restoration.
 On early January 19, 2018, the Prague City Hall closed the bridge for cars and trams.
-On March 3, 2018, the bridge will get reopened for trams.
+On March 3, 2018, the bridge got reopened for trams.
+On January 11, 2024, the bridge got closed for trams again.